Photo: Matheenfaiz / Wikimedia Commons

 Resort Islands

 The original Maldives tourism model — entire islands leased to international hotel operators, no local population, entirely self-contained “tax-free zones.”
-No alcohol restrictions (the Maldives is officially dry, but resort islands have liquor licenses); private beach and overwater access; seaplane or speedboat transfer from Male airport.
+No alcohol restrictions (the Maldives is officially dry, but resort islands hold liquor licenses); private beach and overwater access; seaplane or speedboat transfer from Male airport.

 Cost: $400–5,000+/night for accommodation alone.
 Transfer: $200–500/person each way by seaplane.
 Minimum week’s cost for two people: $10,000–30,000+.